neutrinoceros/idefix_cli/README.md

 conf_system = cmake
 ```
 though this is mostly useful for testing purposes.
 In general `idfx conf`
-automatically determine which configuration system to use based on your
+automatically determines which configuration system to use based on
-resources.
-Cmake is prefered over Python when available.
+resources available.
+Cmake is prefered over Python when both are available.

 Any option passed on the command line will override its equivalent persistent
 configuration.

 Lastly, it is possible invoke `ccmake` instead of `cmake` by passing the
-`-i/--interactive` flag to `idfx conf`
+`-i/--interactive` flag to `idfx conf`.

 ## `idfx run`

-`idfx run` performs a simulation.
-It is mostly useful
+This command is intended as a simple assistant to continuously check soundness
-run tests problems sequentially for very short periods.
+of your setup as your developing it, and run tests problems sequentially for
+very short periods of time.

+`idfx run` essenitally invokes the `idefix` binary, but will also (re)compiles
+it if necessary.
+If source files were edited since last compilation, a prompt
+will offer to recompile.

 Note that this command will fail if neither `idefix` or `Makefile` are found in the
 specified directory.
-In case only the `Makefile` is present, this command will compile the
-program first.
+Use `idfx conf` to generate the `Makefile`.

 > `idfx run` is not a complete wrapper around the `idefix` executable.
 This means that
 > if you need to pass additional arguments to `idefix` other than `-i`, you should run it directly.